Online Payments In Self Storage: A Brief Window Of Opportunity!

 Many operators carry out a time-heavy quote process, requiring customers to submit an online form along with an email or phone number.
 A member of staff will then call or email the prospect with information — typically anytime from 5 minutes (Dean Booty’s target time) to 1 day later.
 The customer then has to respond to that and a discussion invariably occurs that takes up time and effort on both sides.

 Online bookings and payments won’t stop phone calls and won’t mean you never have to discuss prices again, but it will eliminate the entire time-consuming quote process and get rid of a significant customer service need as customers will be able to self-serve online.

 The best bit?
 The money saved by eliminating quotes can either be used to reduce your prices — and make your facility even more competitive — or to increase profits.
 Or some combination of both.

 It’s the first step towards business and facility automation

 What will self storage facilities look like by 2030?
 Will they be full of staff collecting proof of ID and manually signing contracts, or will technology be used to streamline all of these processes, eliminating costs and making the business much more competitive?
 Question for another day — will robots be unloading self-driving lorries into huge unmanned warehouses while scanning and recording every single item?

 My bet is that technology will transform the entire industry over the next ten years.
 If you suspect that may be the case, and if you haven’t already taken steps to stay ahead of the competition, now is the time to start taking action.

 First mover advantage in your local market

 When it comes to competition, self storage is a local business.
-If you are the first to adopt modern technologies in your local market, you will be able to capitalise on all the advantages discussed above, helping you succeed at the expense of your competition.
+If you are the first to adopt modern technologies in your local market, you will be able to capitalize on all the advantages discussed above, helping you succeed at the expense of your competition.

 Common argument #1: We need to explain self storage to people